-We have three standing committees of our Board: Audit Committee, Compensation and Human Resources Committee, and Corporate Governance and Director Affairs Committee.
+We have three standing committees of our Board: Audit Committee, Compensation and Human Resources Committee, and Corporate Governance, Sustainability and Director Affairs Committee.
 Ad hoc committees are created for specific purposes from time to time.
 Each committee is appointed by and reports to our Board.
 Our Board has adopted, and may amend from time to time, a written charter for each of the standing committees.
-Copies of each of these charters are available free of charge on our website at www.regalbeloit.com.
+Copies of each of these charters are available free of charge on our website at www.regalrexnord.com.

 Audit Committee.
-The Audit Committee consists of Mr. Burt (Chairperson), Ms. Bertsch and Mr. Hilton.
+The Audit Committee consists of Mr. Burt (Chairperson), Ms. Bertsch, Mr. Crandall and Mr. Hilton.
 Each of the members of the committee is independent as defined by the NYSE listing standards and the rules of the Securities and Exchange Commission (the "SEC").
-Our Board determined that each of Mr. Burt, Ms. Bertsch and Mr. Hilton qualify as an "audit committee financial expert" as defined in SEC rules and meets the expertise requirements for audit committee members under the NYSE listing standards.
-The principal functions performed by the Audit Committee, which met four times in 2020, are to assist our Board in monitoring the overall quality of our Company's financial statements and financial reporting, our independent registered public accounting firm's qualifications and independence, our accounting controls and policies, the performance of our internal audit function and independent registered public accounting firm, and our compliance with legal and regulatory requirements.
+Our Board determined that each of Mr. Burt, Ms. Bertsch, Mr. Crandall and Mr. Hilton qualify as an "audit committee financial expert" as defined in SEC rules and meets the expertise requirements for audit committee members under the NYSE listing standards.
+The principal functions performed by the Audit Committee, which met eight times in 2021, are to assist our Board in monitoring the overall quality of our Company's financial statements and financial reporting, our independent registered public accounting firm's qualifications and independence, our accounting controls and policies, the performance of our internal audit function and independent registered public accounting firm, and our compliance with legal and regulatory requirements.
 The Audit Committee has the sole authority to appoint, retain, compensate and terminate our independent registered public accounting firm and to approve the compensation paid to our independent registered public accounting firm.
-The Audit Committee has presented to shareholders for ratification at the Annual Meeting its selection of our independent registered Public Accounting firm for the Year Ending January 1, 2022."
+The Audit Committee has presented to shareholders for ratification at the Annual Meeting its selection of our independent registered public accounting firm for 2022.
+See "Proposal 3: Ratification of Deloitte & Touche LLP as Our Independent Registered Public Accounting Firm for the Year Ending December 31, 2022."

 Compensation and Human Resources Committee.
-The Compensation and Human Resources Committee consists of Ms. Chaibi (Chairperson), Ms. Bertsch and Mr. Sachdev.
+The Compensation and Human Resources Committee consists of Ms. Chaibi (Chairperson), Ms. Bertsch, Mr. Hilton and Mr. Sachdev.
 Each of the members of the Compensation and Human Resources Committee is independent as defined by the NYSE listing standards.
-The principal functions of the Compensation and Human Resources Committee, which met five times in 2020, are to help develop our overall compensation philosophy; administer our incentive compensation plans (including our equity incentive plans); determine and approve the compensation of the Chief Executive Officer and the other principal corporate officers; review and monitor succession and leadership development planning; and review, formulate, recommend and administer short- and long-range compensation programs for the principal corporate officers and key employees.
+The principal functions of the Compensation and Human Resources Committee, which met seven times in 2021, are to help develop our overall compensation philosophy; administer our incentive compensation plans (including our equity incentive plans); determine and approve the compensation of the Chief Executive Officer and the other principal corporate officers; review and monitor succession and leadership development planning; and review, formulate, recommend and administer short- and long-range compensation programs for the principal corporate officers and key employees.
 A more complete description of our Compensation and Human Resources Committee's practices can be found in the Compensation Discussion and Analysis section of this proxy statement.
 The Compensation and Human Resources Committee from time to time uses independent compensation consultants to assist the committee in the performance of its responsibilities.
 As part of its evaluation of potential compensation consultants, the committee considers all factors relevant to the consultant's independence from management and potential conflicts of interest in accordance with applicable SEC rules and NYSE listing standards.
 After selecting an independent compensation consultant, the committee periodically meets with that consultant throughout the year at such times as the committee deems appropriate, and receives reports and advice from the consultant on matters of executive compensation.
-In 2020, the committee selected Willis Towers Watson PLC to serve as its independent compensation consultant.
+Willis Towers Watson PLC served as the committee's independent compensation consultant until November 15, 2021, when the committee selected Meridian Compensation Partners to serve as its independent compensation consultant.